cameraui/sdk/go/docs/api/plugin.md

 ## type MotionDetectionInterface

 MotionDetectionInterface is implemented by plugins that perform video\-based motion detection.
-The host invokes TestMotion from the UI test panel and DetectMotion from automation / benchmarking pipelines.
+The host invokes TestMotion from the UI test panel and DetectMotion from automation / benchmark pipelines.

 	type MotionDetectionInterface interface {
 	    // TestMotion runs detection on a raw video buffer captured by the UI
 	    // test panel and returns the result for preview rendering.
 	    TestMotion(videoData []byte, config map[string]any) (*MotionDetectionResponse, error)
-	    // DetectMotion runs detection on already-decoded VideoFrameData.
+	    // DetectMotion runs detection on already-decoded frames, supplied by
-	    // Called from automation / benchmark pipelines that supply pre-decoded
-	    // frames directly to avoid re-encoding.
+	    // automation / benchmark pipelines to avoid re-encoding.
 	    DetectMotion(frames []VideoFrameData, config map[string]any) (*MotionDetectionResponse, error)
 	    // MotionSettings returns the JSON schema used to render the
-	    // motion-detection settings form in the UI.
-Return nil for no schema.
+	    // motion-detection settings form in the UI, or nil for no schema.
 	    MotionSettings() ([]JsonSchema, error)
 	}